IrrilevantHappyLlamas/Runnest/README.md

 ![RealChallenge](/screenshots/Screen_RealChallenge.jpg)

 ## Deployement
 Runnest does not have any official release.
-It is nevertheless possible to try it by downloading the APK with the following QR code
+It is nevertheless possible to try it by downloading the APK at [this link](https://github.com/IrrilevantHappyLlamas/Runnest/blob/master/deployement/runnest-alpha.apk) or with the following QR code

 ![QR](/screenshots/Runnest_QR_Code.jpg)

 Alternatively, it is possible to clone this repository and open Runnest as a project in Android Studio.

 ## Built with
-- Coding Environment : Android Studio
+- _Coding Environment_ : Android Studio
-- Continuous Integration : Jenkins
+- _Continuous Integration_ : Jenkins
-- Testing : JaCoCo
+- _Testing_ : JaCoCo

 ## License
+This code is subject to the _Apache License 2.0_, more details in [LICENSE.md](https://github.com/IrrilevantHappyLlamas/Runnest/blob/master/LICENSE.md)

 ## Authors